getgrav/grav/CONTRIBUTING.md

 See [Using Pull Request](https://help.github.com/articles/using-pull-requests/) and [Fork a Repo](https://help.github.com/articles/fork-a-repo/) if you're not familiar with Pull Requests.

+Any pull request should be based on the `develop` branch.
+We will not consider pull requests made to master.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.